search

 Late arrivals

-We want you to have the best possible student experience and we will provide you informative introduction and orientation events to help you settle into your studies and make friends.
-We strongly advise that you don’t miss any of these events and that you attend lectures from day one in order to have the best possible academic outcome.
-To enjoy the full student experience, you need to arrive at the College no later than the course start date as stated in your offer letter and Confirmation of Acceptance for Studies (CAS).
+We are committed to providing you with the best possible student experience.
+To help you settle into your studies and make friends, we will organise informative introductions and orientation events.
+We strongly advise that you attend all these events and lectures from day one to achieve the best possible academic outcome.
+Therefore, we suggest that you arrive at the College no later than the course start date as stated in your offer letter and Confirmation of Acceptance for Studies (CAS)

-If you believe you are going to enter the UK beyond the course start, it is very important your let us know.
-Please send an email to the College team at bicstudents@bangor.ac.uk and let us know what date you expect to arrive and the reason for the delay.
-This is so we can ensure you are fully registered and will receive an induction once you arrive.
+If you believe you will arrive in the UK after the course start date, it’s essential that you inform us.
+Please send an email to the College team at bicstudents@bangor.ac.uk with the date you expect to arrive and the reason for the delay.
+This will ensure that you are fully registered and receive induction once you arrive.

 Useful contact information